JoinWebZero/hackathons/ethdenver-2025/README.md

 ## 📌 Rules

-`⚠️ TODO: To be coordinated with WebZero - rules for valid challenge entries and participation requirements ⚠️`

-- ⏰ Submission closes at ???
+- ⏰ Submission closes at 10:00 AM MST on Saturday, March 1st, 2025
 - Submit using the same email address
 - Your code, your work

 ## 🎁 Prize Distribution

-`⚠️ TODO: To be coordinated with WebZero - details about prize distribution ⚠️`

-## 💪 Cumulative Leaderboard

-`⚠️ TODO: To be coordinated with WebZero - leaderboard system details if applicable ⚠️`
+`⚠️ TBC ⚠️`

+Prizes will be distributed by WebZero from a multisig wallet or directly by the bounty sponsor.

 ## 🏆 Challenge List

-`⚠️ Intro text needed?
-Specific order? ⚠️`

 ### 🤝 Blockchain for Good Alliance (BGA)